 It is not difficult to verify that D and Π can be constructed from M and w in polynomial time.
 It is also not hard to see that Π faithfully describes the computation of M on input w.
-This means that, with $q = (\Pi, \text{Yes}), M$ accepts w if and only if q(D) = true (we leave the proof as an exercise). \square complexity of the problem q-Evaluation for a Datalog query q, which takes as input a database D and a tuple \bar{a} over $\mathrm{Dom}(D)$, and asks whether $\bar{a} \in q(D)$.
-As usual, by convention, we say that Datalog-Evaluation is \mathcal{C} -complete in data complexity, for a complexity class \mathcal{C} , if q-Evaluation is in \mathcal{C} for every Datalog query q, and there exists a Datalog query q such that q-Evaluation is \mathcal{C} -hard.
+This means that, with $q = (\Pi, \text{Yes}), M$ accepts w if and only if q(D) = true (we leave the proof as an exercise). \Box Data Complexity We now concentrate on the data complexity of Datalog-Evaluation.
+As discussed in Chapter 2, when we study the data complexity of query evaluation, we essentially consider the query to be fixed, and only the database and the candidate output are considered as input.
+Formally, we are interested in the 342 37 Datalog Query Evaluation complexity of the problem q-Evaluation for a Datalog query q, which takes as input a database D and a tuple \bar{a} over Dom(D), and asks whether $\bar{a} \in q(D)$.
+As usual, by convention, we say that Datalog-Evaluation is C-complete in data complexity, for a complexity class C, if q-Evaluation is in C for every Datalog query q, and there exists a Datalog query q such that q-Evaluation is C-hard.
 We show that fixing the query has an impact on the complexity of the problem, that is, Datalog-Evaluation, from provably intractable, becomes tractable.
+Theorem 37.2 Datalog-Evaluation is PTIME-complete in data complexity.